jecki/DHParser/Introduction.md

 Python-programming - makes it very easy to convert your annotated text into an XML-encoding of your choice.
 With DHParser, the same poem above can be simply encoded like this:

     Heinrich Heine <gnd:118548018>,
     Buch der Lieder <urn:nbn:de:kobv:b4-200905192211>,
     Hamburg <gnd:4023118-5>, 1927.

         Lyrisches Intermezzo

                  IV.

     Wenn ich in deine Augen seh',
     so schwindet all' mein Leid und Weh!
     Doch wenn ich küsse deinen Mund,
     so werd' ich ganz und gar gesund.

     Wenn ich mich lehn' an deine Brust, kommt's über mich wie Himmelslust,
     doch wenn du sprichst: Ich liebe dich! so muß ich weinen bitterlich.

 Yes, that's right.
 It is as simple as that.
-Observe, how much more effacious a verse like "Wenn ich mich lehn' an deine Brust, / kommt's über mich wie Himmelslust," can be if it is not cluttered with XML tags ;-)
+Observe, how much more efficacious a verse like "Wenn ich mich lehn' an deine Brust, / kommt's über mich wie Himmelslust," can be if it is not cluttered with XML tags ;-)

 You might now wonder whether the second version really does encode the same information as the XML version.
 How, for example, would the